 In ancient Greece, mainly human figures and wreaths, flowers, etc. were made in the form of candles. who used them in their spring religious festivals.
 An important example is found in the fourth century where the sculptor Lysistratos Sikyonios uses wax models.

-The use of fat was not an easy process for the production of candles, it had an unpleasant odor, low melting point which resulted in the candles running and not enduring the summer months.
+The use of fat was not an easy process for the production of candles, it had an unpleasant odor, a low melting point which resulted in the candles running and not enduring the summer months.
 In the Middle Ages, beeswax, the material produced by bees to make their hives, appeared as a raw material for making candles.
 The beeswax helped to challenge the uniqueness of the production of fat candles and had the advantage that they did not smoke and did not emit an unpleasant odor.
 To this day, beeswax is still an expensive ingredient in making candles.

 Modern candle revolution

 But the “candle revolution” happened in the 19th century.
 In 1811 the French chemist Michel Chevrell discovered that sourdough contained an important chemical compound, stearic acid.
 By separating stearic acid from other fatty acids, steatine was obtained.
 Glycerin + stearic acid = steatine (ester).
 In 1825 the twisted wick was discovered but the big change will occur after 1850 with the emergence of oil and paraffin as its derivative.
-By “paraffin” we mean especially the solid saturated hydrocarbons CnH2n + 2 with a number of carbons greater than 20.
+By “paraffin” we mean especially the solid saturated hydrocarbons CnH2n + 2 with several carbons greater than 20.

 With refining processes, the residue that remained after the distillation of the “crude” oil, gave a bluish-white wax that burned clean and without unwanted odor.
 But the biggest interest was its low cost.
 Paraffin wax was much cheaper to make than any previous fuel.
 While the low melting point of paraffin could be a threat, the discovery of stearic acid solved the problem.
 Hard and durable, stearic acid was made in large quantities from the end of the 19th century.
 From this period, most industrial candles are made of paraffin and steatine.